siddarthjha/Data-Structures/01_Pointers/README.md

 p = &a; // Address of 'a' variable printf("%d", *p) // Derefrencing.
 It will give the value of address location saved in 'p'
 ```
-In similar way you have pointers of different data types.
+In similar way you can have pointers of different data types.